anastasiia-a/announcement-ms/README.md

 [![Code quality checks](https://github.com/anastasiia-a/announcement-ms/actions/workflows/checks.yml/badge.svg)](https://github.com/anastasiia-a/announcement-ms/actions/workflows/checks.yml)

 ## Overview
 A small serverless application (MicroService) which exposes JSON formatted REST APIs which allow for storing and retrieving announcements.
-The application consists of `DynamoDB Table`, `Lambda` to read data from the DB, `Lambda` to write data to the DB, `Lambda` for token auth, `API Gateway`.
+The application consists of `DynamoDB Table`, `Lambda` to read data from the DB, `Lambda` to write data to the DB, `API Gateway`, `Cognito Auth` .

 ### Solutions and standards